Mr-Dx-Developer/GCRP/[GCRP]/[standalone]/progressbar/README.md

 # Progressbar

-Dependency for creating progressbars in QB-Core.
+Dependency for creating progressbars in qs-inventory.

 # Usage